cairo-book/cairo-book/src/ch204-00-builtins.md

 # Builtins

-The Cairo whitepaper defines builtins as "predefined optimized low-levels execution units".
+The Cairo whitepaper defines builtins as "predefined optimized low-level execution units".

 In other words, builtins are logic blocks embedded in the Cairo architecture to significantly enhance performance compared to defining the same logic in Cairo.